Hayden Valley: Geothermal features

 The geothermal features that are scattered around the valley are not as impressive as those of the large geyser basins, but in many case they were the first to be discovered and described by the early explorers.
 They include Mud Volcano, Mud Geyser, Sulphur Caldron, and Black Dragon Caldron at the southern end of the valley and Sulphur Spring in the Crater Hills group further north and west of the river.

 Sensitive habitat

-The Hayden Valley is outstanding wildlife habitat and is frequented by buffalo, elk, grizzly bears, coyote, wolves, and a host of smaller mammals and birds.
+The Hayden Valley is outstanding wildlife habitat and is frequented by plains bison, Rocky Mountain elk, grizzly bears, coyote, northwestern wolves, and a host of smaller mammals and birds.
 To protect this habitat and prevent disturbing wildlife, the valley is closed to off-trail foot travel.
 Two trails make the valley accessible for hikers—the Hayden Valley trail and the Mary Mountain trail.
 The valley trail parallels the river on the eastern side of the valley from Lake to Canyon, while the Mary Mountain trail skirts the northern edge of the valley along Alum Creek on its way to the Canyon-Lake road.
-All the rivers, creeks and ponds in the valley are closed to fishing,.
+All the rivers, creeks and ponds in the valley are closed to fishing.